Let’s continue our rediscovery of the efficiency of learning methods.

 Thus, summarization is ranked low in this meta-analysis because the effectiveness of summarizing was not general; the nature of the material and the test matters quite a bit when it comes to how effective summarization is.
 The quality of the summary had a huge effect on the effectiveness of the summarization, from no effect to highly effective.
 Therefore, summarizing was found to be more beneficial than rereading, highlighting, and underlining.

 Tips for summarization: If you are summarizing, it is important to get the core concepts and the overall concepts correct as it is the basis of your knowledge.
 Additionally, summarize using shorthand notations that you develop as it will allow you to summarize more of the material.
-Also, combine summarization with practice testing will allow you to really get down the material, without having a false sense of competence.
+Also, combining summarization with practice testing will allow you to get down the material, without having a false sense of competence.

 Rereading

 Rereading is another popular technique used by students.
-However being quite time consuming, it also turns out (and there is a scientific basis for it) it’s not that efficient.
+However, being quite time-consuming, it also turns out (and there is a scientific basis for it) it’s not that efficient.

 Theoretically, rereading improves learning because it increases the total amount of information encoded, regardless of the kind or level of information contained within the text.
 However, when rereading was compared to other methods of learning, it did not fare well.
 Although rereading requires no training, the amount of time spent reading does not give a favorable return on investment.
-The meta-study showed that there is in fact a diminishing return on investment after the first rereading as students gain very little after the first rereading.
+The meta-study showed that there is a diminishing return on investment after the first rereading as students gain very little after the first rereading.

-Tips for rereading: If you are going to reread, doing so by leaving a little bit of time (but not too much) between the initial reading and the rereading.
+Tips for rereading: If you are going to reread, do so by leaving a little bit of time (but not too much) between the initial reading and the rereading.
 In a study by Verkoeijen, Rikers, and Ozsoy in 2008, learners did best when they let 4 days pass between the initial rereading and the rereading.
 In between those 4 days, you can move on with the next topic, and reread after 4 days.
 So with this method, you are reading new material as well as rereading old material every day.

 Keyword Mnemonics

 This ranked surprisingly low in the meta-study but I imagine the reason it is low is because it does require some training and can only be applied to specific types of tests/tasks that require memorization.
-For instance, it may not help as much when you are attempting to use this method to solving a linear algebra problem.
+For instance, it may not help as much when you are attempting to use this method to solve a linear algebra problem.
 The idea of a mnemonic device is to develop mental images and associations with a word or term.
 The study’s authors acknowledge that there is a tremendous amount of evidence that shows mental imagery is a powerful form of learning, positing that mental imagery is great for things such as

-• learning new foreign vocabulary,
+- learning new foreign vocabulary,

-• medical terminology,
+- medical terminology,

-• definition of words,
+- definition of words,

-• minerals and their attributes,
+- minerals and their attributes,

-• scientific definitions.
+- scientific definitions.

-However, the authors found that the method was lacking when it came less concrete ideas/words.
+However, the authors found that the method was lacking when it came to less concrete ideas/words.
 The limited applicability of the method is the main reason for its low utility.

 Imagery Use for Text Learning